rubylo718/ac-restaurantListV2/readme.md

 # Restaurant List

-This an assignment of AlphaCamp Term 2-3 week 1.
+This an assignment of AlphaCamp Term 2-3 week 3.

 ## Target

-To build web app through Express.js framework and run through Node.js.
+Continue improving the app based on the previous work (ac-restaurantList):

+1. New function adding: CRUD

+2. Database connection

 ## User Story